 How loud is 80 decibels?

 You’d definitely want to look into soundproofing your windows because this is the sound of some heavy traffic outside.
 If you’ve been woken up by an alarm clock or held a quiet hair dryer near your ear then you’ve heard a noise level of around 80dB.
+The quietest vacuum blower for leaves will also put out around 80dB which is a lot quieter than a regular leaf blower.

 How loud is 90 decibels?